Aeternitaas/b2bandcamp/README.md

 own playlists, reorder them, and share them with a link that lets other people edit alongside you.

-Playlists are entirely local to this app — it does not use, read, or write Bandcamp's own playlist features.
+Playlists are entirely local to this app and it does not use, read, or write Bandcamp's own playlist features.

 - **Frontend:** React + TypeScript (Vite), installable PWA, mobile-first, monospaced UI